 The governing body assumes accountability for delivering a high-quality service and, while it does not have Māori representation at Board level, it has access to high quality Māori expertise through a personal associate of one of the board members.
 Documentation at governance level clearly honours Te Tiriti o Waitangi and the reduction of barriers to improve outcomes for Māori, Pasifika, and tāngata whaikaha (people with disabilities).

-Planning ensures the purpose, values, direction, scope and goals for the organisation are defined.
+Planning ensures the purpose, values, direction, scope, and goals for the organisation are defined.
 Performance is monitored and reviewed at planned intervals.

 The quality and risk management systems are focused on improving service delivery and care.
-Residents and families provide regular feedback and staff are involved in quality activities.
-An integrated approach includes collection and analysis of quality improvement data.
-The facility actively identifies trends and opportunities to make improvements to its service.
+Residents and families/whānau provide regular feedback and staff are involved in quality activities though there is an opportunity for more input into quality activities from the under-65 group of residents.
+An integrated approach includes collection and analysis of quality improvement data and identifying trends to make improvements.
 Actual and potential risks are identified and mitigated.